United States President's Commission on CIA Activities within the United States: Kennedy assassination

-The commission investigated allegations of CIA was involvement in the assassination of President Kennedy.
+The commission investigated allegations that the CIA was involved in the assassination of President Kennedy.
 These included claims of CIA relationships with Lee Harvey Oswald and Jack Ruby.
 Furthermore, the alleged presence of CIA Agents E. Howard Hunt and Frank Sturgis in Dallas at the time of the assassination, and allegations that they had fired the "shots from the grassy knoll", were investigated.

 According to the Gerald R. Ford Presidential Library & Museum, "The Commission heard testimony, taped interviews, took depositions, consulted experts in forensic pathology and ballistics, examined photographic evidence, and requested documents from various intelligence and law enforcement agencies."
 Witness testimonies and exhibits, many of which were unsolicited, were utilized.
 The Zapruder film was analyzed, along with other photographs and documents from agencies including the CIA, and Kennedy's autopsy materials were examined by a panel of medical consultants.
 The commission ultimately upheld the Warren Commission's finding that there was one assassin and found no link between the CIA and Oswald or Ruby, calling the allegations "farfetched speculation."